Table of Contents

-Do I need travel insurance for UK trips?
+Do you need travel insurance from the UK to Scotland?

-Lots of people in the UK are taking staycation holidays where they choose to stay in Britain rather than travel overseas.
+Lots of people in the UK are taking staycation holidays where they choose to stay in places like Scotland rather than travel overseas.

-This doesn’t mean you don’t need travel insurance though, as the threat of flight cancellations, hotel closures, theft, and damage to gadgets and other equipment is as real as it is when travelling overseas.
+While travel insurance is an optional extra it’s highly recommended to purchase a policy for holidays in Britain as the threat of flight cancellations, hotel closures, theft, and damage to gadgets and other equipment is as real as it is when travelling overseas.